w3c/epub-rs-bugs/CONTRIBUTING.md

-# Bridging GraphQL and RDF Community Group
+# Publishing Business Group

-This repository is being used for work in the W3C Bridging GraphQL and RDF Community Group, governed by the [W3C Community License
-Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
-To make substantive contributions, you must join the CG.
+This repository is being used for work in the Publishing Business Group, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+To make substantive contributions, you must join the Business Group.

 If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.